devs-des1re/genr/README.md

 ```

 # Want to contribute?
-If you want to contribute a suggestion or bug fix, create a issue and I'll respond to you as quickly as possible
+If you want to contribute a suggestion or bug fix, create a issue and I'll respond to you as quickly as possible!